 Plant-based, whole food diets also greatly reduce dairy, meat, and processed foods, keeping saturated fats in check and virtually eliminating trans fats.

 Plant-based diets also have another healthy side effect: they are good for the planet.
-The commercial meat and dairy industries use more water compared to plant-based agriculture ,which means more carbon is emitted to treat and pump water.
+The commercial dairy industry uses more water compared to plant-based agriculture ,which means more carbon is emitted to treat and pump water.
 It’s best to check with your doctor before making any major changes to your diet.

 Maintain a healthy body mass index (BMI)

-According to the Centers for Disease Control and Prevention (CDC), obesity is linked with hypertension, heart disease, and high cholesterol.
+According to the Medical University of South Carolina's Dr. Patrick M. O'Neil, obesity is linked with hypertension, heart disease, and high cholesterol.
 Maintaining a healthy body mass index (BMI) is a good step towards keeping your heart healthy.
 Although your BMI does not measure body fat directly, it offers an easy way to screen for obesity.